-- b) be endorsed for evidential purposes by the relevant tangata whenua community, and - c) record the values of the place for which protection is required, and - d) record the relationship between the individual sites or resources (landscapes only), and - e) record the tangata whenua groups determining and endorsing the assessment, and - f) geographically define the areas where values can be adversely affected.
+- a) be based on traditions and tikanga, and - b) be endorsed for evidential purposes by the relevant tangata whenua community, and - c) record the values of the place for which protection is required, and - d) record the relationship between the individual sites or resources (landscapes only), and - e) record the tangata whenua groups determining and endorsing the assessment, and - f) geographically define the areas where values can be adversely affected.

-101Whanaungatanga, as in 3) c) i), is not limited to genealogical connections between people, living and dead, but includes connections with the deities Ranginui and Papatūānuku and their progeny, as in 3) d) i).
+Whanaungatanga, as in 3) c) i), is not limited to genealogical connections between people, living and dead, but includes connections with the deities Ranginui and Papatūānuku and their progeny, as in 3) d) i).
 Those children are personifications of and proxy for natural resources, such as Tāne Mahuta for the forests.
 Further, as elder or tuakana, those atua and their associated natural resources command respect from people, as junior or teina.
-102Ibid.